frederic-perez/AmE-dictionary/data/idioms.md

 __jazz up__ :two: To make something fancier, more festive, more exciting, etc., often through some form of adornment. _I’ve decided to jazz up my wardrobe with some statement shoes and other funky accessories._ _You need to add some excitement your story—jazz it up a bit._
 __jazzed__
 __jazzy__
+__jeer at (someone or something)__ To mock, taunt, or scoff at someone or something. _Everyone in school jeered at me for wearing a pink sweater._
 __Jekyll and Hyde__
+__jerk (someone or something) out of (something)__ To pull, yank, or lift someone or something out of some place or thing. _Please tell me you didn’t jerk that loose tooth out of your little brother’s mouth._
 __jerry-built__ _mod._ Carelessly and awkwardly built. _The lawyer’s case was jerry-built, but the jury bought it anyway._
 __jet-setter__ A wealthy individual who travels globally, especially by private jet, to frequent fashionable resorts, social events, and the like.
 __jibed (at something/at doing something)__ _old-fashioned, informal_ To be unwilling to do or accept something: _she agreed to attend but jibbed at making a speech._
+__jigaboo__ _n_ (ethnic slur) Extremely offensive name for a Black person.
-__Jill of all trades(, master of none)__ A woman who is skilled in or adept at a wide variety of tasks or abilities (i.e., the female equivalent of “Jack of all trades”).
+__Jill of all trades(, master of none)__ :dart::two: A woman who is skilled in or adept at a wide variety of tasks or abilities (i.e., the female equivalent of “Jack of all trades”).
 If used with “master of none,” it implies that while competent in a variety of things, she is not highly skilled in a particular one.
 __jill__ (gill, Gillian) A young woman. _A jailbait jill._
-__JK__ An initialism of “just kidding,” used especially in text messages and online communications to express that one was not being serious about their previous statement.
+__JK__ :two: An initialism of “just kidding,” used especially in text messages and online communications to express that one was not being serious about their previous statement.
 Variously written as “JK,” “J.K.,” or “J/K,” in either uppercase or lowercase letters. _Yeah, def considering working on my uncle’s farm 4 the summer. haha jk lol_
 __Job’s comforter__ Someone who makes a person feel worse about a situation when trying to offer sympathy.
 A reference to the Biblical story of Job, who showed great faith amid difficult circumstances. _Larry is a real Job’s comforter.
 I know he was just trying to offer comforting words, but he made Maggie feel worse about her financial situation._
 __jock__
+__John Does__
 __john__ _slang_ Toilet.
 The term is thought to derive from Sir John Harrington (1560 – 1612), he was an English courtier, author and translator popularly known as the inventor of the flush toilet.
 __Johnnie-come-lately__ _n_ :three: (Johnny-come-lately) Someone new to a situation or status. _We were a Johnny-came-lately._
 __Johnny One-Note__ Someone who repeatedly expresses or maintains a strong opinion on a single or a few particular subjects.
+__join hands__ __2__ By extension, to work together to achieve some goal.
+__join the fray__ __1__ To enter into some competitive endeavor.
+__join the ranks (of something)__ To become a part or member of a large group or organization.
 __joined at the hip__ :two: To be exceptionally close to someone.
 __joking aside__ Used to introduce a serious statement that follows a humorous statement. _It looks like this is a job for Superman!
 But joking aside, this is a serious problem and we’re going to need help._
 __jollies__ _slang_ Gun, thrills, enjoyment.
+__jolly (one) along__ :dart: To encourage one (to do something), especially in a positive, cheerful manner. _I was getting disheartened writing my first novel, but my husband jollied me along to finish it._
 __jolly (someone) along__ To encourage someone (to do something), especially in a positive, cheerful manner.
 __jolly (someone) up__ To make (someone) happier or more cheerful; to cheer (someone) up.
+__joy ride__ :smiling_imp:
 __joy-joy feelings__
 __jug-eared__ :astonished: Having ears that stick out markedly from the side of the head, thus resembling the handles of a jug.
 __juggling act__
+__jughead__ _slang_ A stupid or foolish person (as if their head is as empty as a jug). _He’s sweet, but he can be a real jughead sometimes._
+__juice head__
+__juicer__ _n_ (juicehead) A heavy drinker; a drunkard. _The tavern is always filled with juicers on Friday night._
 __jump at the chance (to do something)__ To accept or seize with alacrity an opportunity (to do something).
+__jump before (one) is pushed__ To take action willingly or proactively before being forced to do it.
 __jump for joy__ To be very happy about something.
 __jump in (one’s) skin__ To start or recoil, as from shock, surprise, or fear.
+__jump in feet first__ To begin or undertake something quickly, enthusiastically, and without trepidation. _I know you’re nervous about starting school, but you just need to jump in feet first and do your best!_
 __jump in line__
-__jump in__
+__jump in__ :two::hammer:
+__jump into (something)__ __2__ To enter something quickly, especially a vehicle. _The bank robber jumped into the getaway car and sped off before the police arrived._ __3__ To begin or undertake something quickly, enthusiastically, and without trepidation. _I think we should take a bit more time to develop our business strategy before we jump right into anything._
 __jump off__
 __jump on (someone or something)__ _Amazon is jumping on the generative AI hype train._
+__jump scare__ In a film, television show, or video game, a moment in which something shocking or frightening happens or appears very abruptly, especially in conjunction with a loud, frightening sound.
+Sometimes spelled as a single word.
-__jump ship__ To leave a job or activity.
+__jump ship__ :two: (abandon ship) To leave a job or activity. _Nearly all of (chatbot) Pi’s parent company, Inflection AI, decided to jump ship just 10 months after Pi’s launch._
 __Jump Street__ Jump Street in the novels written by Elmore Leonard refers to a street in Detroit, Michigan.
 It is a significant location in Leonard’s crime fiction, particularly in his Raylan Givens series.
 Jump Street is often portrayed as a rough and dangerous area, reflecting the gritty and realistic portrayal of urban life that is characteristic of Leonard’s writing.
 __jump the gun__ :dart::four: To start something before it is permissible, appropriate, or advisable.
 The phrase alludes to starting to run in a foot race before the starting gun goes off.
 In James Ellroy’s novels, it usually means to act prematurely or hastily, without waiting for the right moment. _Henry jumped the gun and sent the proofs to the printer before the boss approved them, and she was not happy._ _I probably jumped the gun with announcing our engagement before everyone was there, but I was just too excited._
 __jump through hoops__ To do a lot of difficult things before you are allowed to have or do something you want.